 Massage Therapy is the perfect complement to traditional health care and plays an important role in maintaining mind/body health and wellness.
 There is an ever-increasing number of styles and techniques that serve different therapeutic purposes.
 If you have a preference, that’s great!
-If you are new to massage, allow the therapist to blend styles based on your goals for the session.
+If you are new to massage, allow Andrea to blend styles based on your goals for the session.

 A Wide Variety of Styles Are Available Including: